-- o Acacia Mall is close to Mulago and has lots of stores and food.
+- Acacia Mall is close to Mulago and is similar to a U.S. mall with 3D movies, groceries, restaurants, and stores.
+Includes a good bookstore, Aristoc.

-- o Garden City mall in Kampala includes a movie theatre and a good bookstore, (Aristoc).

-- o Recommended excursions:
+- Recommended excursions:

 - Sipi Falls

 - Mabira Forest

-- Jinja/Source of the Nile \
+- Jinja/Source of the Nile \ (rafting and other outdoor activities) Contact Arthur (0782638938; \$115 for rafting with one-night stay plus transport and lunch on day of rafting; gives a discount for Mulago students)

 - Mpanga Forest

 - Lake Bunyonyi

 - Murchison Falls \

 - Lake Mburo